amw-zero/reliability-blog/_texts/input-space-the-final-frontier.md

 The fields of record types can vary independently, meaning we can use the rule of product to determine their total possible values, i.e. $$n(UserAuthorization) = n(AccessLevel) \cdot n(User) = 2U$$.

 Now, `Resource` has a single field, an array of `UserAuthorizations`.
 Determining the number of possible arrays is a confusing problem at first glance.
 Arrays are dynamic and flexible data structures, and you can create Arrays of arbitrary sizes.
 We might be tempted to think that $$n(Array)$$ is infinite.
-However, we can again use the $$U$$ as an upper bound-- there's no need to consider the access levels of users outside of the system.
+However, we can again use $$U$$ as an upper bound-- there's no need to consider the access levels of users outside of the system.

 The problem is then reduced to how many different arrays of length $$U$$ there can be.
 We can consider an array to be logically equivalent to a set in this case, and we know that a set's power set is the set of all of its possible subsets.
 For a set with $$n$$ elements, its power set has $$2^n$$ elements.
 Finally, $$n(Resource) = n(UserAuthorization[]) = 2^{n(UserAuthorization)} = 2^{2U}$$.[^fn6]